Get a FREE copy of VOM’s Global Prayer Guide with any giftGive Now

 VOM provides medical care to Christians injured in attacks and helps believers become self-supporting.
 Give to VOM’s Global Ministry

-- Pray for President Sooronbay Jeenbekov and the government.
+- Pray for President Sadyr Japarov and the government.

-- Pray that churches will be able to help those who have lost income.
+- Pray that churches will minister to migrant workers who have returned after losing jobs elsewhere.